Arthur Machen

-Arthur Machen (/ˈmækən/ or /ˈmæxən/; 3 March 1863 – 15 December 1947) was the pen-name of Arthur Llewellyn Jones, a Welsh author and mystic of the late 19th and early 20th centuries.
-He is best known for his influential supernatural, fantasy, and horror fiction.
-His novella The Great God Pan (1890; 1894) has garnered a reputation as a classic of horror, with Stephen King describing it as "Maybe the best [horror story] in the English language."
-He is also well known for "The Bowmen", a short story that was widely read as fact, creating the legend of the Angels of Mons.
+Arthur Llewellyn Jones (3 March 1863 – 15 December 1947), known by his pen name Arthur Machen (/ˈmækən/ or /ˈmæxən/), was a Welsh author and mystic of the late 19th and early 20th centuries.
+He is best known for his influential supernatural, fantasy and horror fiction.
+His novella The Great God Pan (1890; 1894) has garnered a reputation as a classic of horror; Stephen King described it as "Maybe the best [horror story] in the English language."
+He is also known for "The Bowmen", a short story that was widely read as fact, creating the legend of the Angels of Mons.